xaperret/notes/Introduction to Virtualization.md

 ## Operating system (OS) virtualization

-Also known as containerization, this type of virtualization allows multiple isolated user-space instances, called containers, to run on the same operating system kernel.
+Also known as conteneurisation, this type of virtualization allows multiple isolated user-space instances, called conteneurs, to run on the same operating system kernel.
 Containers share the host OS kernel but have their own file systems, libraries, and application environments.

 ## Virtualization Vs Emulation Vs Simulation